almeraikhi/cade-zamora/README.md

 # Overview
-// todo
+Cade-Zamora is a simple CRUD app built with:
+* nextjs
+* prisma

+It has integrations with:

+* postgreSQL: database
+* minio: s3 storage for images upload

 # Docker Deployment

-in order to deploy the app in your docker environment, you will need the following installed:
+In order to deploy the app in your docker environment, you will need the following installed:

 * docker
 * docker compose